utdata/icj-class/bootstrap/bootstrap-class-02.md

 ### Backgrounds

-[Backgrounds](https://getbootstrap.com/docs/5.1/utilities/background/) help us start out the tour of utilities documentation.
-We'll add some to our jumbotron.
+We're going to add some color to our Jumbotron-like header using a background color.
+The [Background](https://getbootstrap.com/docs/5.1/utilities/background/) classes are found in the **Utilities** part of the documentation.

-1. Browser through the [Backgrounds](https://getbootstrap.com/docs/5.1/utilities/background/) docs so you can see how they are used.
+1. Browse through the [Backgrounds](https://getbootstrap.com/docs/5.1/utilities/background/) docs so you can see how they are used.
 1. On the header div, add the class attribute to make the background our "secondary" color (the default whis is a dark gray color).

 ```html